The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: The case The case k > 5

 (On the other hand, this value is attained in the example~\ref{ex:1}.)

-We partition the task into three cases: \begin{enumerate} \item There is an open semicircle with only one positive label in our Gale diagram.
-See fig.~\ref{fig:lem1}. \item There is an open semicircle with exactly two positive labels and one of them has value 1.
-See fig.~\ref{fig:lem2}. \item In~every open semicircle of the considered Gale diagram, there is at least two positive labels and if there are exactly two positive labels, then their values are not less than 2.
-This condition gives us possibility to use Proposition~\ref{pr:MaxL} with $q=2$. \end{enumerate}
+We partition the task into three cases: \begin{description} \item[Lemma~\ref{lem:Ge1}] There is an open half-plane with only one positive label in the Gale diagram.
+See fig.~\ref{fig:lem1}. \item[Lemma~\ref{lem:Ge2}] There is an open half-plane with exactly two positive labels and one of them has value 1.
+See fig.~\ref{fig:lem2}. \item[Lemma~\ref{lem:Induction}] In~every open half-plane of the considered Gale diagram, there are at least two positive labels and if there are exactly two positive labels, then their values are not less than 2.
+This condition allows us to use Lemma~\ref{pr:MaxL} with $q=2$. \end{description}